Today's Top Gainer

 |Customs Act, 1962||Penalty and redemption fine||10.6||10.6||2011-12||Commissioner of Customs (Appeals)|

-During the year ended 31 March 2018, the Company has defaulted on timely payment of principal and interest on term loans and cash credits and The lender wise details with respect to amount outstanding as on 31.03.2018 is as under:
+(viii) During the year ended 31 March 2019, the Company has defaulted on timely payment of principal and interest on term loans and cash credits and The lender wise details with respect to amount outstanding as on 31.03.2019 is as under:

-*It doesnt include interest of Rs.1671.35 lakhs not provided in books regarding various loans and non- convertible debentures till 31st march 2018.
+*It doesnt include interest of Rs.
+6217.96 lacs not provided in books regarding various loans and non- convertible debentures till 31st March 2019.

 (ix) The Company did not raise moneys by way of initial public offer or further public offer (including debt instruments and term loans during the year).